A-Solaiman/SecureFileStorage/README.md

 ## Overview

 The **Secure File Storage System** is a Python-based application designed to securely store files through encryption and decryption.
 The system includes user authentication, AES-based encryption, and metadata logging to track file actions.
-It also features a file management module to organize files into designated directories.
+***You can find the source code in the "New" subfolder*** The Terminal_Based subfolder includes the alpha version of the software which was terminal based with some dependencies (like python 3.00 or above and some external libraries e.g. *pycryptodome* ).
+You can check that out too. :)

 ## How to run??